Alasdair mac Mhaighstir Alasdair: Literary and cultural legacy

-In a 2020 article, Scottish nationalist Hamish MacPherson called it, "a national disgrace that there is no national monument" anywhere in Scotland to the Clanranald Bard.
+In a deeply ironic contrast, anti-war poet Dòmhnall Iain Dhonnchaidh (1919–1986) somewhat facetiously rewrote the same poem in 1946.
+In Dòmhnall Iain Dhonnchaidh's version, however, he instead speaks of his joy at waking up on board a ship that was about to return him to the peacetime and civilian life on South Uist which had once bored him terribly, after the horrors of combat during the 1940 Fall of France followed by six years of backbreaking manual labor as a POW in Nazi Germany during World War II.

+In 2012, at the request of the National Trust for Scotland, Scottish artist Ronald Elliot painted Prince Charles Edward Stuart and Alasdaird having breakfast together beside the captured cannons while both looking extremely haunted, immediately following the Jacobite Army victory at the Battle of Prestonpans.

+In 2020, Aiseirigh: Òrain le Alastair Mac Mhaighstir Alastair, the first ever complete and uncensored collection of Alasdair's verse, was edited by Sgàire Uallas and published by An Clò Glas, a Canadian Gaelic publishing house based in West Montrose, Ontario.
+In May 2023, Taylor Strickland's translations of Alasdair mac Mhaighstir Alasdair's Gaelic poetry were published by Broken Sleep Books, under the title Dastram / Delirium.
+The book was a Poetry Book Society Translation Choice, and won The Scottish Poetry Book of the Year award in 2023.
+Ironically, despite his own personal Monarchism, Alasdair has been used by some to advocate for Scottish independence and even republicanism.
+In another 2020 article, Hamish MacPherson praised Robert Burns and Alasdair MacDhòmhnuill as the two greatest Scottish poets in any language and called it, "a national disgrace that there is no national monument" anywhere in Scotland to Alasdair.
 MacPherson then wrote, "I believe Alasdair is a poet whose personal journey is an example to all of us who have joined the cause of independence and all those who are still to be converted.
 For Alasdair was a linguistic innovator who was a scholar of the Classics but became the champion of Gaelic and the culture of the Gael, a Protestant teacher who converted to Catholicism, and a man of peace who fought for Prince Charles Edward Stuart in the 1745 Jacobite Rising.
 In other words, someone who found his true beliefs and fought for them with words as his chief weapons – shouldn't that be all of us Scots?"